LoginRadius/engineering-portal/content/guest-post/opencv-web-app-with-streamlit/index.md

 ```py
 pip install opencv-python streamlit Pillow
 ```
-> If you use Python 2.7, note that OpenCV doesn't support for Python 2.7 in their latest versions.
+> If you use Python 2.7, note that OpenCV doesn't directly support Python 2.7 in their latest versions.
 Accordingly, you have to specify an older version like this `pip install opencv-python==4.2.0.32`

 ## Create a Small OpenCV Project